WalletConnect/WalletConnectKotlinV2/README.md

 WalletConnectClient.pair(pair, pairListener)
 ```

-To pair the wallet with the Dapp, call the WalletConnectClient.pair function which needs a `Pair` and `Pairing`.
+To pair the wallet with the Dapp, call the WalletConnectClient.pair function which needs a ` WalletConnect.Params.Pair` and ` WalletConnect.Listeners.Pairing`.
 ClientTypes.Params is where the Dapp Uri will be passed.
 WalletConnectClientListeners.Pairing is the callback that will be asynchronously called once there a pairing has been made with the Dapp.